runtimeverification/verified-smart-contracts/gnosis/gnosis-spec.md

 No overflow:
 - The input stack size is small enough to avoid the stack overflow.
-- The maximum memory location accessed, i.e., `SIGS_LOC + 32 + (65 * POS + 65)`, is small enough to avoid the integer overflow
+- The maximum memory location accessed, i.e., `SIGS_LOC + 32 + (65 * POS + 65)`, is small enough to avoid the integer overflow for the pointer arithmetic.

 Assuming the no-overflow conditions is practically reasonable.
 If they are not satisfied, the function will throw.

-Definedness:
+Well-formed input:
 - No index out of bound, i.e., `(POS + 1) * 65 <= SIGS_LEN`

-Currently, the definedness condition is satisfied in all calling contexts.
+The input well-formedness condition is satisfied in all calling contexts of the current GnosisSafe contract.

 ```ini